jaysilver-5/soar-test/README.md

 ## 📬 Feedback and Contributions

 Feel free to raise an issue or submit a pull request if you have suggestions or enhancements.
+This was done under limited time, please beware with me.

 ---

-## 📝 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.